 Mark your calendars!

-the University of Hawai'i at Manoa Campus Center
+The 2016 Aloha Bowl will be held on Saturday, February 27th at the University of Hawai'i at Manoa Campus Center

 This educational program was developed to stimulate interest in the ocean sciences among high school students and demonstrate to the public the importance of the oceans in our daily lives.
 One of the long-term goals of the program is to foster the next generation of marine scientists, educators and policy makers for the ocean sciences.